-Our walking tours operate throughout the year, with three ‘Drop-on’ tours a week from early March until early November, and one tour a week running year-round.
+Our walking tours operate throughout the year, with three tours a week from early March until early November, and one tour a week running year-round.

-Our 2015 drop-on tours will operate on Monday, Wednesday and Thursday.
+Our 2015 walking tours will operate on Monday, Wednesday and Thursday.

 Every Monday and Wednesday we offer ‘The Story of St Ives’ tour.
 This tour offers a good introduction to the historical background of the town.
 We discuss our rich mining heritage, the pilchard fishing industry, the vibrant art colony (past and present), tourism, religion, smuggling, tides, lighthouses, Cornish names and even pasties!